karlstratos/FActScore/README.md

 ## Labeled

 Evaluate the ChatGPT (i.e., the old gpt-3.5-turbo) responses, human-labeled with atomic facts.
 Only run the factscore evaluator (i.e., retrieval + gpt-3.5-turbo-instruct).
 Need to consume ~5.9 milion tokens corresponding to atomic facts with contexts in 157 ChatGPT biographies (I guess what's remaining after abstaining from the original 183 topics).
 Even though we don't need atomic fact generation, it can take a while for the OpenAI API to complete (2-3 hours).
-The cost is around $10.
+The cost ended up around $6.
 ```
 python factscore/factscorer.py --input_path data/labeled/ChatGPT.jsonl --model_name retrieval+ChatGPT --openai_key openai_key.txt --use_atomic_facts --verbose
 ```